lame-impala/secret_parameter/README.md

   .build
 message = message_factory.new protocol: 1, index: 642, token: 'abcd', email: 'email@example.com'
 ```
 This piece of code creates a factory producing messages composed of 8 bit and 64 bit number, a fixed length string and a variable length string.
 A message instance is then constructed.
-The instance has reader methods on it for all defined fields, so its possible to query them directly:
-`email = message.email`
-This is the reason why names of elementary Object methods (eg. :method and :send) are reserved and can't be used
+The instance has reader methods on it for all defined fields, so its possible to query them directly: `email = message.email` (this is the reason why names of elementary Object methods (eg. :method and :send) are reserved and can't be used.)

 #### Algorithm